Sanchit611/testing/README.md

 **What feeds the model - alpha positions, alpha PnLs, simres fields, data variables, alpha features, alpha-description metadata, derived statistics?**

-- Alpha positions - for the ridge models and the QP
+- Alpha **postA positions** (the alpha cube) - the primary features for the ridge models and the QP.
-- Alpha dailypnl - for the baseline MVO
+- Alpha **dailypnl** - only for the baseline `run_mvo_qp`.
-- simres field `dailytvr` (`BUCKET_METRIC = dailytvr_top3000top1200`) - for bucketing
+- **simres field `dailytvr`** (`BUCKET_METRIC = dailytvr_top3000top1200`) - for bucketing.
-- `ret1_excess` - the target
+- **`ret1_excess`** - the target and the source of the PCA risk model.

 **What is the shape of the model input (n_observations x n_features) in a typical fit call?**

-The features always have 20 columns (the 20 super-alphas).
+The features always have **20 columns** (the 20 super-alphas).
 For training, every (stock, day) pair in the lookback window is treated as one observation and stacked into a single matrix of shape `(N_obs x 20)`, where `N_obs ≈ n_valid_stocks x lookback_days`, with a matching target vector of length `N_obs`.
 At inference the model is applied to just today's slice, one row per stock, shape `(n_stocks x 20)`.

+This stacked, **pooled cross-sectional** layout is deliberate and is the better choice here.
+Rather than fitting a separate model per stock (which would give each stock only ~1000 noisy daily observations and badly overfit), every stock shares one set of 20 coefficients per horizon, learned from tens of thousands of stock-day observations.
+That gives a far larger, more stable training sample, ties the model down to the relationship between super-alpha exposure and forward return (which is what we actually want to estimate) rather than stock-specific quirks, and keeps the parameter count tiny (20 per horizon) so the strong ridge shrinkage is enough to prevent overfitting.
+It also makes the model robust to the universe changing day to day - stocks entering or leaving simply add or remove rows, with no need to retrain anything per name.

 **Does the model make predictions for each stock independently or for multiple stocks at once?**

-The ridge predicts each stock independently (same coefficients applied per stock-row).
+The ridge **predicts each stock independently** (same coefficients applied per stock-row).
 The **QP solves all stocks jointly** (the risk model and dollar-neutral / leverage constraints couple stocks).

 **What transformations are applied to inputs (cross-sectional z-score, rank, capping, scaling, sign-flip)?**

-The super-alphas are normalised by cs_booksize and the input features are standardised (subtract mean / divide std) before ridge.
+Inputs go through three transformations, in order:

+1. **Clean:** every alpha/feature cell is passed through a NaN-and-inf-to-zero step, so missing or blown-up values never enter the maths.
+2. **Common scaling of each super-alpha:** once the alphas are summed into a super-alpha, each super-alpha is re-scaled to a common book size (the default; cross-sectional z-score and rank are available as alternative modes).
+This puts all 20 super-alphas on the same dollar footing, so a high-turnover, large-book bucket does not dominate a low-turnover one purely because of scale.
+3. **Standardise the features before the ridge:** each of the 20 feature columns is centred and divided by its standard deviation, with the mean/std stored at fit time and re-applied at inference.
+Standardising matters for ridge specifically: the L2 penalty shrinks all coefficients equally, so features must share a common scale or the penalty would unfairly punish small-variance columns.
+Storing the scaler ensures today's inference uses exactly the same scaling as training, with no look-ahead.

+No sign-flipping is applied (the optimiser is free to go long or short each super-alpha); the target, not the inputs, is the quantity that gets capped.

 **How are NaNs / infs / zeros cells handled?**